Lost & Found

 3 years old, Boxer Mix,male neutered.
 Chip is full of energy and is looking for a family to match his energy level.
 He loves to curl up in a blanket with a Nylabone.
 He would prefer to be your one and only.
 A game of tug of war would be a fun game to play with him.
 Chip is house trained and ready to find his furever family.

-9 years old, Domestic Short Hair Calico, Female Spayed.
-If you are looking to adopt a cat to talk to, than Emma is your girl.
-She enjoys being brushed.
+7 years old, Hound Mix, Female Spayed.
+Pearl is a sweet lady that loves to cuddle with you.
 She loves treats and playing with her toys.
+Pearl would love a big yard to play with her family and friends.
 If you are interested in adopting this sweet girl, please give us a call to set up an appointment.

 5 years old, Pit Bull, Female Spayed.
 She is full of energy and loves to play.
 She would love to go on walks and explore the world with you.
 She would love a big backyard that she could show off her zoomies in.
 Cuddling up on the couch and watching TV would be a nice way to end the day.
 If you are interested in Suzanne, please fill out an application.